Skip to main content

 Initial commercial experience data

-Initial US Clinical Experience evaluates the acute procedural performance and complication rates for all WATCHMAN cases performed in the US since FDA approval.
+Post-FDA approval, initial U.S. clinical experience with WATCHMAN for stroke prevention in AFib evaluates the acute procedural performance and complication rates for all WATCHMAN cases performed in the U.S. since FDA approval.6

-The authors conclude that despite a large fraction of previously-inexperienced operators, in the real-world post-FDA approval experience of WATCHMAN LAAC, procedural success was high and complication rates low.
+The authors concluded that despite a large fraction of previously inexperienced operators, the procedural success in the real-world post-FDA approval experience of WATCHMAN was high and the complication rates were low.

 PREVAIL clinical trial

-The goal of the PREVAIL trial was to assess the safety and efficacy of LAA closure for stroke risk reduction in patients with NVAF compared with long-term warfarin therapy.
+The goal of the PREVAIL trial was to assess the safety and efficacy of LAAC for stroke risk reduction in patients with NVAF compared with long-term warfarin therapy.7

 CAP registry

-The primary objective of the CAP registry was to collect additional safety and effectiveness data on the WATCHMAN Device in subjects with non-valvular atrial fibrillation who are deemed by their physicians to be suitable for warfarin therapy.
+The primary objective of the CAP registry was to collect additional safety and effectiveness data on WATCHMAN in subjects with NVAF who are deemed by their physicians to be suitable for warfarin therapy.

 PROTECT AF clinical trial

-The multicenter PROTECT AF study (WATCHMAN Left Atrial Appendage System for Embolic Protection in Patients With Atrial Fibrillation) was conducted to determine whether percutaneous left atrial appendage closure with a filter device (WATCHMAN) was non-inferior to warfarin for stroke risk reduction in atrial fibrillation.
+The multicenter PROTECT AF study was conducted to determine whether percutaneous LAAC with a filter device (WATCHMAN) was non-inferior to warfarin for stroke risk reduction in atrial fibrillation.8

-In the Journal of the American Medical Association article (4-year results), the authors concluded that after 3.8 years of follow-up among patients with non-valvular AF at elevated risk for stroke, percutaneous LAA closure met criteria for both non-inferiority and superiority, compared with warfarin, for preventing the combined outcome of stroke, systemic embolism, and cardiovascular death, as well as superiority for cardiovascular and all-cause mortality.
+In the Journal of the American Medical Association article (4-year results), the authors concluded that after 3.8 years of follow-up among patients with NVAF at elevated risk for stroke, percutaneous LAAC met criteria for both non-inferiority and superiority, compared with warfarin, for preventing the combined outcome of stroke, systemic embolism, and cardiovascular death, as well as superiority for cardiovascular and all-cause mortality.

 Pilot study

-Meta-analyses confirmed that in cases of left atrial thrombus in non-rheumatic AF patients approximately 90% of them are in the left atrial appendage (LAA).
-This study assessed the feasibility of implanting a device in the LAA in patients with atrial fibrillation (AF) to prevent thromboembolic stroke.
+Meta-analyses confirmed that in cases of left atrial thrombus in non-rheumatic AFib patients, approximately 90% of them are in the LAA.
+This study assessed the feasibility of implanting a device in the LAA in patients with AFib to prevent thromboembolic stroke.9

-The authors concluded that preliminary data suggest LAA occlusion with the WATCHMAN System to be safe and feasible.
+The authors concluded that preliminary data suggest LAAC with WATCHMAN to be safe and feasible.

-*WATCHMAN FLX is an FDA approved device being studied for an expanded indication as a first line therapy vs NOAC for NVAF patients.
-The use of WATCHMAN or WATCHMAN FLX as a first-line therapy for stroke risk reduction in NVAF patients is considered investigational.
+*WATCHMAN FLX is an FDA approved device being studied for an expanded indication as a first line therapy vs NOAC for AFib patients.
+The use of WATCHMAN as a first-line therapy for stroke risk reduction in AFib patients is considered investigational.

-**WATCHMAN FLX is an FDA approved device being studied for an expanded indication as a first line therapy vs NOAC for NVAF patients post-ablation.
-The use of WATCHMAN or WATCHMAN FLX as a first-line therapy for stroke risk reduction in NVAF patients post-ablation is considered investigational.
+†WATCHMAN FLX is an FDA approved device being studied for an expanded indication as a first line therapy vs NOAC for AFib patients post-ablation.
+The use of WATCHMAN as a first-line therapy for stroke risk reduction in AFib patients post-ablation is considered investigational.